 It is a truly surreal place, and is a small showcase of the sheer variety of Australia’s landscape.

-It is thoroughly worth it and there is loads to do around Healesville too, making it a perfect weekend break from Melbourne.
+It’s thoroughly worth it and there is loads to do around Healesville too, making it a perfect weekend break from Melbourne.
+Or take a side trip to the nearby Dandenong Ranges, to explore its gardens and temperate rainforests.

 The Silo Art Trails of Victoria